raspberrypilearning/rpi-stress-buster-with-scratch/en/step_3.md

 --- /task ---

-Computers don't just read a pressed key as a single **on** signal.
-Instead they read it as lots of **on** then **off** signals.
+Computers don't just read a pressed key as **on**.
+Instead they read it as lots of **ons** then **offs**.
 This is why when you are typing and you hold down a key, a long line of characters is produced.
-It also means that your sprite keeps moving.
+It also means that in your project, the sprite keeps moving.

-Your switch signal is just a single *on** though, so your sprite only moves once.
-You can make your switch behave like a keyboard key, using some code though.
+Your switch sends just a single **on** though, so your sprite only moves once.
+You can make your switch behave like a keyboard key, using some code.

 --- task ---